 There is a wealth of information available to support schools and parents/carers to keep children safe online.

-See Keeping Children Safe in Education 2022 Part 2 for more resources.
+See Keeping Children Safe in Education 2024- Pg.164 for more resources.

-Disclaimer
+12. Disclaimer

-The original template for this model policy was created by The Education People on behalf of East Sussex County Council in 2016.
-Copyright of these materials is held by The Education People.
+The original template for this model policy was created by the Education People on behalf of East Sussex County Council in 2016.
+Copyright of these materials is held by The Education People; this must be acknowledged when the template is used.